 - 1. Turn off all equipment that is being powered by the UPS. - 2.
-Perform the Load Off procedure in paragraph 6.3.15. - The inverter switchgear is open, and the power module is turned off. - 3.
-Perform the battery charger off procedure in paragraph 6.3.13.
+Perform the Load Off procedure in paragraph 6.3.15.

+The inverter and bypass switchgear open, and the power module is turned off.

+3. Perform the battery charger off procedure in paragraph 6.3.13.